turingschool/try-turing/a11y-single/welcome/index.md

 - It is very normal in an online setting to accidentally talk over someone.
 If that happens, apologize and be sure to clarify who is speaking next
 - Keep your camera on during class and breakout sessions; ok to turn off during independent work time
 - Use features in the Participants Pane to answer yes/no, raise your hand, or give a thumbs up.
-- You might be sharing your screen today - if you have anything open that you don't want to accidentally share, close or minimize it now
-- Type questions the group chat box and a TA will answer you.
-Avoid direct messages to a TA unless it is a specific issue only to yourself
+- Type questions the "Everyone" chat pane and a TA will respond.
+Please avoid direct messages to a TA unless it is a specific issue only to yourself
 - Disconnected?
 Jump back on!
 If the host or TAs get disconnected, hold tight, and the session will resume shortly

 ### Intros

 - Name, pronouns
 - Location
-- What brought you to Try Coding
+- What brought you to Try Coding today?

 <a href="../">Back to Curriculum Index</a>